tytydraco/yessleep/out/The_Horrify_Film_Festival_Yxperience.md

 No one has ever truly gone 'missing' at HRRFY in any legal or physical sense, because every missing person always shows up a day later, convinced that they are fine—refusing to elaborate further.

+The reason they can't talk is because of the intense NDA's attendees sign.

+If anything were to leak, they'd be dead.

-There are some small support groups for people who have family members who had gone to HRRFY, and came back irrevocably changed after being **‘found.’**
+As a result, there are some small support groups for people who have family members who had gone to HRRFY, and came back irrevocably changed after being **‘found.’**

 These few unlucky people lose all semblance of personality.
 They don’t want interviews, or help, or therapy, or contact of any kind.
 And they never, ever want to talk about what they saw.